Arctium minus (Common Burdock)

-Leaves are alternate, coarse and densely hairy.
-Basal leaves are broadly heart-shaped with rounded tips, have long hollow stalks, wavy edges, are up to 2 feet long and over a foot wide, becoming smaller, stalkless and less wavy up into the flower clusters.
-Stems are stout but brittle and green or reddish purple, hairless to sparsely hairy.
+Leaves become smaller and shorter stalked as they ascend the stem, becoming stalkless and less wavy up into the flower clusters.
+Stems are single, usually much branched, stout but brittle, green or reddish purple, hairless to sparsely hairy.

 Burdock is a tenacious weed with a massive taproot that does not respond well to herbicide control, plus it has a persistent seed bank.
-The hooked fruits are reputed to be the inspiration for Velcro.
-The leaves are similar in size and shape to rhubarb, causing more than a few people to refer to it as wild rhubarb.
-It is very likely in every Minnesota county, though it has not been recorded in several counties.
+The hooked phyllaries are reputed to be the inspiration for Velcro™.
+The fruiting heads persist through winter and walking through a patch in early spring can bring you misery.
+The leaves are similar in size and shape to rhubarb, causing more than a few people to refer to it as wild rhubarb, though I have it on good authority it tastes nothing like it and you'll be sorry you tried it as a substitute.
+This is very likely in every Minnesota county, though it has not been recorded in several counties.
+Well, probably...maybe.